 David served as the special prosecutor for the FBI Art Crime Team and has extensive experience with investigations and prosecutions concerning cultural property.
 He negotiated the return of stolen Norman Rockwell paintings from Brazil and prosecuted Marcus Patmon, an art thief who sold stolen works by Picasso.
 Other cases David prosecuted resulted in the return of Mesopotamian artifacts to Iraq, a prized gold Moche monkey head (circa 300 A. D.) looted from the royal tombs in Peru, and the long-lost diary of Alfred Rosenberg, Nazi propagandist and Reich Minister for the occupied eastern territories.
 The Rosenberg Diary is now part of the Holocaust Museum collection.

-David was an intelligence officer in the Navy Reserve for 30 years, retiring at the rank of Captain.
+David served as a naval intelligence officer for thirty years, active and reserve, retiring at the rank of Captain.
 He commanded three intelligence units and served with the Defense Intelligence Agency, the Office of Naval Intelligence, and the Joint Chiefs of Staff, in addition to numerous Navy commands.
 He was awarded the Defense Meritorious Service Medal, Meritorious Service Medal, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal, and numerous other personal awards, unit citations, and service awards.

 He also authored The Reagan Wars: A Constitutional Perspective on War Powers and the Presidency and co-authored Stolen Cultural Property: A Risk Management Primer.

 David clerked for Judge Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.

 - University of Pennsylvania Law School (J.D., 1985)

 - Yale University (M.B.A., 1982)

 - cum laude

 - New York